killerapp/comfyui-flux/README.md

 ## Setting Up the Workflow 🛠️

-1. Launch ComfyUI
+1. In ComfyUI, load the included workflow file.
-2. Load the included workflow file
+2. Select the appropriate models in the workflow nodes.
-3. Select the appropriate models in the workflow nodes
+3. Enter your desired prompt in the text input node.

 Here's an example of how your ComfyUI workflow should look: